Houghton Mill, St Ives and The Hemingfords walk, Cambridgeshire

 At the end of the path turn left and in a few yards you will come to Thicket Road.
 Turn right onto Thicket Road and follow it straight on until it becomes a path.

 Continue on this path alongside the river to St Ives to come out opposite All Saints' Parish Church.
-Holt Island Nature Reserve is over the bridge on your right and the Norris Museum is just ahead.
+Holt Island Nature Reserve is over the bridge to your right and the walk continues through the churchyard.

 All Saints' parish church and the Norris Museum

 The church marks the site of the original Saxon village of Slepe.
 Amongst those who later worshipped here was Oliver Cromwell, whose signature has been left in the vestry book.
 The Norris Museum is on your right just at the end of the quay.
 This is well worth a visit to discover local history.

-Walk along The Waits, past the Norris Museum into The Broadway until you get to the Victoria Memorial and take the right branch along Merryland.
+Walk along The Waits, past the Norris Museum into The Broadway until you get to the Victoria Memorial.
+Take the right branch along Merryland.